 The guided tour lasts about 50 minutes, during which you will climb the steps of this monument.

-The visit of the tower begins with its history, its origin, and difficult construction.
+The visit to the tower begins with its history, its origin, and difficult construction.

 After several stops during the climb, to learn of the secrets of the tower, partly destroyed during the French Revolution, you can enjoy the astonishing view from the top of the tower.